 Inteqal: Transition to Afghan lead

 Inteqal – the Dari and Pashtu word for transition – is the process by which the lead responsibility for security in Afghanistan is gradually being transitioned from the NATO-led International Security Assistance Force (ISAF) to the Afghan National Security Forces.
-Implementation is well underway with Afghan forces taking the lead for security for around 87 per cent of the Afghan population.
 The aim is for Afghan forces to have full responsibility for security across the country by the end of 2014.
 This target was set at the 2010 NATO Summit in Lisbon and confirmed by Allied leaders at the Chicago Summit in May 2012.

 Transition Tranche 1

 On 22 March 2011, President Karzai announced the first set of Afghan provinces and districts to start transition.
 This decision was based upon operational, political and economic considerations, drawing on the assessment and recommendations of the Afghan government and NATO/ISAF through the Joint Afghan-NATO Inteqal Board (JANIB).